standard-for-public-code/standard-for-public-code/criteria/reusable-and-portable-codebases.md

 * in logically meaningful and isolated modules,
 * so that someone in a similar organization facing a similar problem would be able to use (parts of) the solution.

+Ensure that the codebase documentation describes the build-time and runtime dependencies.
 If your context requires deploying to proprietary platforms or using proprietary components, ensure that collaborators can develop, use, test, and deploy without them.

 ## Further reading